 Where to start?

-Whether you are an avid seed grower or are looking to start sowing this year, we have put a collection together of our best seeds for 2019: Jekka' 2019 top 10 culinary seeds.
+Whether you are an avid seed grower or are looking to start sowing this year, we have put a collection together of our best seeds: Jekka' top culinary seeds.
 Please visit the Jekkapedia pages, by clicking on the plants below, for more information.

 - Wild Rocket (Diplotaxis muralis)